 ARETHA L. FRANKLIN MEMORIAL HIGHWAY

-House Bill 4060 as referred to second committee
+House Bill 4060 as reported from committee

 Sponsor: Rep. Leslie Love